Worship Services

 Revitalize Springfield

 An organization committed to revitalize homes and lives through preservation, education, and community involvement.
+More information about the 2025 Revitalize Springfield initiative can be found here.

 Angel Tree Project